How Can Ayurvedic Fenugreek Repair Your Hair Damage?

 - If you use too much water the fenugreek won't gel.

 - If you use too little water and apply the paste to your hair, it can then dehydrate your hair making it less hydrated than it was before you tried the mask.

 - If you soak the seeds too long at room temperature (12+ hours), the paste can go bad before you get a chance to use it.

 - If you don't soak the powder long enough, the paste doesn't congeal completely and it won't be effective on your hair and scalp.

 The powder can be used alone when soaked, but you'll get a better impact if you combine it with oil, yogurt, or some kind of infused water, like coconut water.
 In some recipes, adding ingredients might come immediately, or after soaking.

-Applying fenugreek paste to the hair
+How to apply fenugreek paste to hair

 This is also a tricky part.
 You will want to have made enough to cover your scalp and all of your hair to get the full effect.
 Many women leave it in for about 30 minutes and rinse, others will leave it in overnight.